anthony-bacarella/it-homelab-active-directory/microsoft-entra/screenshots/README.md

-# Microsoft Entra ID (Azure AD) Homelab
+# Microsoft Entra ID (Cloud Identity Management)

-This project documents hands-on experience administering a **Microsoft Entra ID (Azure Active Directory)** tenant to simulate real-world **Tier 1 IT Help Desk** and **identity management** tasks in a cloud environment.
+This section documents how **Microsoft Entra ID** is used alongside the **lab.local** Active Directory homelab to simulate real-world **cloud identity and access management** tasks commonly handled by **Tier 1 IT Help Desk** and **Junior IT Support** technicians.

-The lab focuses on **user lifecycle management, authentication troubleshooting, role-based access control (RBAC), and hybrid identity concepts**, using **Microsoft Entra Free**.
+The Entra ID lab is used to demonstrate:
+- Cloud-based user lifecycle management
+- Authentication and sign-in troubleshooting
+- Role-Based Access Control (RBAC)
+- Identity auditing through sign-in logs
+- Understanding of hybrid identity concepts

+All actions are performed using **:contentReference[oaicite:0]{index=0} Free** and represent realistic entry-level IT scenarios.

 ---

-## Environment Overview

-- **Platform:** Microsoft Entra ID (Free Tier)
-- **Tenant Type:** Cloud-only Entra tenant
-- **Identity Source:** Simulated on-premises Active Directory users (manually replicated)
+## Entra Identity Workflow

+Each task follows a structured identity support workflow:
+- User request or issue identified
-- **Licensing:** Entra ID Free (no Premium features used)
+- User or role object reviewed in Entra ID
+- Administrative or troubleshooting action performed
+- Result verified through sign-in or account status
+- Action documented for audit and tracking purposes

 ---

-## Objectives

-- Demonstrate core cloud identity administration skills
-- Simulate common Tier 1 help desk identity-related tickets
-- Understand Entra ID structure and role-based permissions
-- Show readiness for Microsoft 365 / IAM environments

----

-## Users

-The following users were created in Entra ID to mirror an on-premises Active Directory environment:

-- Jeffery Davis
-- Matthew Williams
-- Additional department-based users (Accounting, Sales, IT, HR)

-User objects were created to reflect real organizational structure and role separation.

----

-## Tasks Performed
+## Simulated Entra ID Tasks Completed

-### 1️⃣ User Password Reset & Account Support

-- Performed password reset for **Jeffery Davis**
+- **Reset User Password – Jeffery Davis**
+  User reported inability to sign in due to forgotten credentials.
-- Forced password change at next sign-in
+  Password was reset in Entra ID with enforcement of password change at next sign-in.
-- Verified successful login after reset

-**Skills Demonstrated**
-- Tier 1 identity troubleshooting
-- User lifecycle management
-- End-user support workflows

----

-### 2️⃣ Sign-In Log Review & Troubleshooting
+- **Sign-In Log Review**

-- Reviewed Entra ID sign-in logs
+  Reviewed Entra ID sign-in logs to analyze authentication attempts.
-- Identified:
-  - Successful logins
-  - Failed authentication attempts
-  - Login source and timestamps

-**Skills Demonstrated**
-- Authentication troubleshooting
-- Security awareness
-- Audit log analysis

----

-### 3️⃣ On-Premises AD User Replication (Conceptual Hybrid Identity)
+  Identified successful and failed sign-ins, timestamps, and login activity for troubleshooting purposes.

+- **Replicate On-Premises AD Users to Entra ID**
-- Replicated on-premises Active Directory users into Entra ID
+  Users from the **lab.local** Active Directory environment were manually replicated into Entra ID.
-- Maintained consistent:
+  This simulates preparation for hybrid identity and cloud migration scenarios.

-  - Usernames
+- **Create Department-Based Groups**
-  - Department structure
-  - Role alignment

-**Purpose**
-- Simulate hybrid identity preparation
-- Demonstrate understanding of cloud transition planning

-**Note**
-> This lab intentionally avoids Entra Connect to remain within free licensing constraints.

----

-### 4️⃣ Department-Based Group Management

-Created and managed security groups to represent organizational departments:
+  Created and managed department groups to reflect organizational structure:
   - Accounting Department
   - Sales Department
   - IT Department
   - Human Resources Department

-Users were assigned to appropriate groups to demonstrate **logical access structuring** and **least-privilege principles**.
+  Users were assigned to appropriate groups to demonstrate role separation and least-privilege principles.

-**Skills Demonstrated**
-- Group-based access planning
-- Organizational identity design
-- Role separation
+- **Assign Administrative Role – Matthew Williams**
+  Assigned the **Global Administrator** role to a designated test account.
+  Role permissions were reviewed to demonstrate understanding of RBAC and privileged access management.

 ---

-### 5️⃣ Role-Based Access Control (RBAC)

-- Assigned **Matthew Williams** the **Global Administrator** role
+## Purpose

+This Entra ID lab demonstrates my ability to:
+- Perform cloud-based identity administration
-- Evaluated role permissions and scope
+- Troubleshoot authentication and login issues

-**Security Best Practice**
-- Global Administrator role assigned to a single test account
-- Standard users maintained least-privilege access

-**Skills Demonstrated**
-- RBAC fundamentals
-- Privileged account awareness
-- Administrative role separation
+- Analyze sign-in logs for security and access validation
+- Apply role-based access control using Entra roles
+- Understand hybrid identity concepts between on-prem Active Directory and cloud identity platforms
+- Support common Tier 1 Help Desk identity-related requests

 ---

-## Real-World Scenarios Simulated

-- User unable to log in → password reset and verification
-- Investigating failed sign-in attempts
-- Structuring users and departments in a cloud directory
-- Assigning administrative privileges securely

----

-## Tools Used

-- Microsoft Entra Admin Center
-- Entra ID Users & Groups
-- Sign-In Logs
-- Role Management

----

-## Key Takeaways

-This lab demonstrates practical experience with:

-- Cloud identity administration
-- User authentication troubleshooting
-- Role-based access control
-- Hybrid identity concepts
-- Tier 1 IT Help Desk workflows

----

-## Next Steps

-Planned enhancements may include:
-- Guest user access simulation
-- Expanded role comparison documentation
-- Microsoft 365 integration (when licensing permits)

----

-## Screenshots

-Screenshots are stored in the `/screenshots` directory and include:

-- User password reset workflow
-- Sign-in log review
-- Group membership assignments
-- Role assignment confirmation

-(1–2 screenshots per task to maintain clarity and professionalism)

----

-## Author

-**Anthony Bacarella**
-Entry-Level IT Support / Help Desk Candidate
-Hands-on experience with Active Directory, Microsoft Entra ID, and cloud identity management
+> Note: All users, roles, and groups are created in a lab environment using test data only.
+No production accounts or real user data are used.